Please note: This post contains affiliate links.

 Seasons Bistro, located at the Narrow Gauge Inn in Fish Camp, 12 miles (20 minutes) from Oakhurst, California, is a fantastic new addition to the dining scene.

 TOP TIP: On chilly nights, ask to be seated next to the fireplace to indulge in their delectable offerings.
+On warm nights, request the patio so that you can listen to the wind whistling through the trees.

 The maple roasted brussels sprouts, garnished with candied walnuts and maple glaze, provide the perfect combo of sweet, savory and crunchy.
 (They will gladly accommodate bacon on the side.)